Here's What You Need to Know About Diabetes

 Type 1 or insulin-dependent diabetes

 According to WHO, the cause of this illness is still unknown.
-It includes the insufficient or nonexistent production of insulin, making daily injection necessary.
+It includes the insufficient or nonexistent production of insulin, making daily shots necessary.

 This is where the name “insulin-dependent” comes from.